Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{Enactive, autonomy-centred sensorimotor approaches, on the other hand, stress the importance of the agent-centred adaptive (i.e. norm-sensitive, purposeful) modulation of the sensorimotor coupling with the environment }{(Barandiaran, 2008, 2017; Barandiaran et al., 2009; E. A. Di Paolo et al., 2017)}{.
+Enactive, autonomy-centred sensorimotor approaches, on the other hand, stress the importance of the agent-centred adaptive (i.e.\ norm-sensitive, purposeful) modulation of the sensorimotor coupling with the environment \citep{Barandiaran2008,Barandiaran2017,Barandiaran2009, DiPaolo2017}.
 This approach assumes that the sensory-motor coupling is modulated from within or centred on the agent's side.
 How to make sense of the increasing active automaticity of the environment, producing normatively-structured changes in the environment while coupled to the activity of the agent?
-As the word-suggesting example in the opening of the paper illustrates, generative cognition might be better understood through the conceptual resources of social cognition }{(Pérez \& Gomila, 2021)}{~than those of extended cognition.
-In the enactive approach, this would imply conceptualising generative cognition as a case of participatory sense-making }{(Cuffari et al., 2015; De Jaegher \& Di Paolo, 2007)}{.
-However, generative technologies do not qualify as autonomous agents }{(Barandiaran \& Almendros, 2024; Gubelmann, 2024; Harvey, 2024)}{.
-Thus, it is }{problematic to apply social cognition categories to interactions with and between generative AI systems, if we make justice to their lack of genuine autonomy, agency and understanding.}
+As the word-suggesting example in the opening of the paper illustrates, generative cognition might be better understood through the conceptual resources of social cognition \citep{Perez2021} than those of extended cognition.
+In the enactive approach, this would imply conceptualising generative cognition as a case of participatory sense-making \citep{Cuffari2015,DeJaegher2007}.
+However, generative technologies do not qualify as autonomous agents \citep{BarandiAran2024arxiv,Gubelmann2024,Harvey2024}.
+Thus, it is problematic to apply social cognition categories to interactions with and between generative AI systems, if we make justice to their lack of genuine autonomy, agency and understanding.